AsymPJ/AsymPJ/README.md

 #### Telecommunication and Electronic Engineer :computer: , :iphone: and a self-taught Jr. Web Developer.

 - 🔭 I’m currently working on become a better programmer as well as engineer.
-- 🌱 I’m currently learning React.js and Node.js.
+- 🌱 I’m currently learning React.js, Node.js and Swift.
 -  My favorites hobbies are swimming :swimmer:, learn :book: and listen to music :headphones:.

 ### Contact Info: